cyrille-visser/FastHack-Postgres/Student/00-prereqs.md

  kubectl -n postgresql get svc

+For your reference the username and password which are used.
 ```
   DB User: "contosoapp"
   DB Password: "OCPHack8"

 There are more useful kubernetes commands in the reference section below.

 ## References

 * [AKS cheatsheet](./K8s_cheetsheet.md)
 * [pgAdmin](https://www.pgadmin.org) (optional)
 * [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15) (optional)